 A number of students participating in last year’s survey suggested that the contest focus on realism in future years, so the theme of the contest this year was realistic fiction.
 Any form of realistic fiction will be accepted as long as stories are set in the real world.
 The first-place winner will receive publication in Border Crossing and a $500 cash prize that can be increased to a $1000 cash scholarship if the winner chooses to attend LSSU.
 The second-place winner will receive a $250 cash prize; the third-place winner a $100 prize.
 You can read the 2016 contest winner here and the 2015 contest winner here (the 2016 and 2015 themes were alt-history short stories and post-apocalyptic fiction, respectively).

-Our judges have finally finished selecting finalists and semifinalists from all of the entries!
+Our judges have finally finished selecting the winners!

-Many accomplished stories were submitted from all over the U.S. and Canada; choosing the top forty stories was a difficult task.
-Choosing the top ten was even more difficult.
+Many accomplished stories were submitted from all over the U.S. and Canada; choosing the top stories was a difficult task.
 Stories were read blindly.
 This year, judges were looking for realistic short stories written in a compelling voice with a well-developed story, character depth, a detailed setting, attention to language, and a deeper meaning.

 - Haemaru Chung, “Oscar,” NY, NY, 10th grade, Trinity School, teacher Mark Desiderio